alexanderjkslfj/argon2wasm/README.md

 #### verify

-The **verify** method verifies whether the passed cleartext matches the hash.
+The **verify** method checks whether the passed cleartext matches the hash.

 | Parameter     | Type          | Description                                       |
 | :---          | :---          | :---                                              |